Dr. M. Stephens

 Students will demonstrate active participation and engagement through their blogs (including introductory and final reflective posts), commenting on classmates’ blogs, project work, and use of the course site.
 A minimum of six well-articulated comments is required.

-Information Sources Review
+Information Sources Survey

 Using LIS guides, databases, and other relevant professional resources, students will locate and describe two information sources created for and used by the community they are studying.
 The survey will include a critical description of each source and an assessment its value to the community.
 (CLOs 1,5)